craigmiller160/craig-coin/README.md

-# udemy-crypto
+# craig-coin

-My Udemy project learning blockchain and cryptocurrency.
+A simple cryptocurrency for the purpose of learning blockchain.